-- 1. The Designated Intermediaries will register the applications using the on-line facilities of the Stock Exchange. - 2.
-The Designated Intermediaries will undertake modification of selected fields in the application details already uploaded before 1.00 p.m. of next Working Day from the Issue Closing Date. - 3.
-The Designated Intermediaries shall be responsible for any acts, mistakes or errors or omissions and commissions in relation to, - i. the applications accepted by them, - ii. the applications uploaded by them - iii. the applications accepted but not uploaded by them or - iv.
-With respect to applications by Bidders, applications accepted and uploaded by any Designated Intermediary other than SCSBs, the Bid Cum Application Form along with relevant schedules shall be sent to the SCSBs or the Designated Branch of the relevant SCSBs for blocking of funds and they will be responsible for blocking the necessary amounts in the ASBA Accounts.
-In case of Application accepted and Uploaded by SCSBs, the SCSBs or the Designated Branch of the relevant SCSBs will be responsible for blocking the necessary amounts in the ASBA Accounts. - 4.
+- 1. The Designated Intermediaries registered the applications using the on-line facilities of the Stock Exchange. - 2.
+The Designated Intermediaries would undertake modification of selected fields in the application details already uploaded before 1.00 p.m. of next Working Day from the Issue Closing Date. - 3.
+The Designated Intermediaries were responsible for any acts, mistakes or errors or omissions and commissions in relation to. - i. the applications accepted by them, - ii. the applications uploaded by them - iii. the applications accepted but not uploaded by them or - iv.
+With respect to applications by Bidders, applications accepted and uploaded by any Designated Intermediary other than SCSBs, the Bid Cum Application Form along with relevant schedules were sent to the SCSBs or the Designated Branch of the relevant SCSBs for blocking of funds and they were responsible for blocking the necessary amounts in the ASBA Accounts.
+In case of Application accepted and Uploaded by SCSBs, the SCSBs or the Designated Branch of the relevant SCSBs were responsible for blocking the necessary amounts in the ASBA Accounts. - 4.
 Neither the Book Running Lead Manager nor our Company nor the Registrar to the Issue, shall be responsible for any acts, mistakes or errors or omission and commissions in relation to, - (i) The applications accepted by any Designated Intermediaries - (ii) The applications uploaded by any Designated Intermediaries or - (iii) The applications accepted but not uploaded by any Designated Intermediaries - 5.
-The Stock Exchange will Issue an electronic facility for registering applications for the Issue.
-This facility will available at the terminals of Designated Intermediaries and their authorized agents during the Issue Period.
-The Designated Branches or agents of Designated Intermediaries can also set up facilities for off-line electronic registration of applications subject to the condition that they will subsequently upload the off-line data file into the online facilities on a regular basis.
-On the Issue Closing Date, the Designated Intermediaries shall upload the applications till such time as may be permitted by the Stock Exchange.
-This information will be available with the Book Running Lead Manager on a regular basis. - 6.
-With respect to applications by Bidders, at the time of registering such applications, the Syndicate Bakers, DPs and RTAs shall forward a Schedule as per format given below along with the Bid Cum Application Forms to Designated Branches of the SCSBs for blocking of funds:
+The Stock Exchange issued an electronic facility for registering applications for the Issue.
+This facility was available at the terminals of Designated Intermediaries and their authorized agents during the Issue Period.
+The Designated Branches or agents of Designated Intermediaries could also set up facilities for off-line electronic registration of applications subject to the condition that they will subsequently upload the off-line data file into the online facilities on a regular basis.
+On the Issue Closing Date, the Designated Intermediaries uploaded the applications till such time as may be permitted by the Stock Exchange.
+This information was made available with the Book Running Lead Manager on a regular basis. - 6.
+With respect to applications by Bidders, at the time of registering such applications, the Syndicate Bankers, DPs and RTAs forwarded a Schedule as per format given below along with the Bid Cum Application Forms to Designated Branches of the SCSBs for blocking of funds:

 S. No. Details

 1. Symbol

 2. Intermediary Code

 3. Location Code

 4. Application No.

 5. Category

 6. PAN

 7. DP ID

 8. Client ID

 9. Quantity

 10. Amount

-Stock Exchanges shall uniformly prescribe character length for each of the above-mentioned fields
+^{}Stock Exchanges shall uniformly prescribe character length for each of the above-mentioned fields